andrewirving/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk plotImputedDailyTotals](figure/plotImputedDailyTotals.png)

-Replacing mean values with those of the average means that the the mean should remain largely the same.
+Replacing missing values with those of the average means that the the mean should remain largely the same.

 ```r